 - Fireplace: That classic image of the dog sleeping in front of an open fire is actually quite the danger.
 Upgrade to an enclosed gas fireplace or more secure option, or at least never leave that fire unattended, heading to bed and assuming it will die out.
 A small spark or coal can get through a mesh fire screen, and that’s bad news for carpet fibers and dog hair.

 - Stovetop: While you might think this applies to smaller, mischievous pets, one firefighter reported that a dog bumped a burner on with his paw and caused a fire.
 Ever found your dog on the kitchen table or somewhere they’re not supposed to?
-A cover for those knobs may be a smart idea when the range isn’t in use.
+A cover for those knobs may be a smart idea when the stove isn’t in use.

 - Secure wires and cords: Most people think of a cat chewing Christmas lights or other wires, but a dog can be just as determined to see if that cord tastes good.
-Lamps and other electrical objects should be secured so they’re cords aren’t up for grabs as a chew toy.
+Lamps and other electrical objects should be secured so their cords aren’t up for grabs as a chew toy.

 Pet Fire Safety Procedures for Dog Owners

-Escape Plan.
+- Escape Plan.
 Every house is different, so plan your escape based on a few likely fire scenarios.
-What is the best door?
+What is the best exit door?
 What do you do if the fire is outside your door?
 If you get out through a window and the dog isn’t in the room, what’s the plan to follow up and get to your dog?
 The National Fire Prevention Agency provides great information on planning.

 - Know Your Role.
 Maybe it’s just you and the dog, but if you’ve got roommates or siblings, spouses or extended family, not everyone should be scrambling for the dog.
 Assign roles: one of you is on dog duty, while the other grabs important additions like carriers and kits.